• Top Suggestions

 NCAA Division 1 sports follow the most restrictive set of rules:

-• Any time: College coaches can send recruits general materials, such as questionnaires, camp information, non-athletic information about the school and materials published by the NCAA.
+• Any time: College coaches can send recruits general materials, such as camp information, non-athletic information about the school and materials published by the NCAA.

 • June 15 after sophomore year: Student-athletes can officially receive personal contact and recruiting materials.
 Coaches can call athletes, send text messages, direct messages and emails, as well as make verbal offers.